About Us

 Treasurer – Rosemary Hooker

 Rose has been an active member of Surrey Archaeological Society for many years.
-She gained a BSc in Archaeology and Environment in 2004 from the now defunct Continuing Education course at the University of Surrey.
+She gained a BSc in Archaeology and Environment in 2004 from the Continuing Education course at the University of Surrey.
 Rose regularly participates in surveys, excavations and artefact studies, and her primary interest is in prehistory.

 Membership Secretary – Rebecca Pullen